annelledejager/blog/_life/7_thingsnottomisswheninbudapest.markdown

 	—<a href="https://wikitravel.org/en/Budapest">Wikitravel</a>
 </blockquote>

 I moved to Budapest, Hungary in February 2017.
 Since then, I've tried to explore all the city has to offer.
-When friends come to visit they always ask me to provide a "things not to miss when in Budapest" list.
+When friends come to visit they usually ask me to provide a "things not to miss when in Budapest" list.
 So I've decided to put such a list together.
+I lived with a Hungarian tour guide for 7 months which gave me some insight and stories which I will share in this post.

 Please keep in mind that everything I list here I've done or experienced over an eleven month period.
 Not to be tried within a weekend.

 ### General information
 <br/>
-Budapest is divided by a river called the Danube.
-The one side is called Buda and the other is called Pest.
-The Buda part is hilly while the Pest side is flat.
-To me, Buda is more suburban while Pest is the city center where it's hustling and bustling.
+Budapest is divided by a river called Danube.
+The one side is called Buda and the other Pest.
+The Buda side is hilly while the Pest side is flat.
+To me, Buda is suburban while Pest is the city center where it's hustling and bustling.
 I lived on the Pest side for 11 months.

 <figure class="col two left">
 	<img src="/blog/img/budapest/2.1.jpg" width="400" height="160">
 </figure>

-The main street is called Andrassy.
-This street is my beacon when I get lost.
-It's easy to find and its very recognizable.
-Shops in this street range from COS to Louiss Vuoitton.
-The oldest tram in Europe runs underneath this street.
-The yellow line.
-The train stations are decorated with tiles.
-It's worth walking down to one of the stations to check it out.
-Sisi or someone opened this tram line in blah blah blah.
+The main street is called Andrássy.
+This street is my beacon.
+It's easy to find and very recognizable.
+Shops in this street range from COS to Louis Vuitton.
+The continent's oldest metro runs underneath this street - the yellow line.
+The stations are decorated with tiles which makes it worth walking down check it out.

-The Chain bridge is the most famous bridge that leads up to the Buda castle.
-You're greeted at the bridge by two giant lions on each side.
-Apparently the designer claimed he built the most realistic lion sculpture ever made, but after the resurrection someone commented that the lions have no tongues.

-There are four metro lines that all get together at Deak Ference - the center of town.
-Deak Ference is a good meeting point.
-There is an outdoor mini swimming pool where young adults come together with a bottle of wine on Friday nights before heading out.
-You can put your feet it in.
-Deak Ference also leads to Vaci u. which is the most touristy area in Budapest which is to be avoided at all cost.
+Andrássy connects Deák Ferenc, the city center, and to Hero square.
+There are four metro lines that all get together at Deák Ferenc which makes this spot a good meeting point.
+There is an outdoor shallow swimming pool where people come together on warm Summer nights with a bottle of wine before heading out.
+You can put your feet it in - avoid swimming.
+Deák Ferenc also leads to Vaci u., the shopping street and which is the most touristy area in Budapest.
+My advise is to  avoid it at all cost.

+Király Street is great when you're looking for bars or restaurants.
+It runs parallel to Andrássy.

 <figure class="aligner-center">
 	<img src="/blog/img/budapest/8.jpg" width="600" height="461">
 </figure>

+The Chain bridge is the most famous bridge in Budapest.It leads up to the Buda castle.
+You're greeted at the bridge by two giant lions on each side.
+The lions don't have tongues and apparently the sculptor forgot to create it for them.
+There's a myth that says that when the rumor got unfold the whole country made fun of him.
+He later committed suicide because of this by jumping off the bridge into the Danube.

-Hello and Bye - Szia
+Hello and Bye - Szia<br/>
+Thank you - Köszönöm<br/>
-Thanks - Kussi
+Thanks - Köszi<br/>
-Budapest - Boe - da - pescht

-u. - square
+Note that Budapest is pronounced "boo-dah-pesht".

+út (u.) - road<br/>
+utca (ut.) - street<br/>
-utca. - street
+tér - square<br/>

 Hungarian Forints/20 = 1 South African Rand

 You can buy a can of beer at a store and drink it on the street.
 Soproni is the beer of choice for me.
-It is local and its from a town called Sopron which is the most Austrian Hungarian town.
+It is local and its from a town called Sopron which is the most Austrian-Hungarian town.
 Sopron is located on the boarder of Austria.
 Sopron chose to be Hungarian twice when provided the option.

 ### Food and drinks not to miss
 <br/>